benmneb/word-of-the-buddha/web/content/05_suffering.md

 One who seeks gratification in experiences seeks only disappointment.
 One who seeks disappointment, I say, is not freed from suffering.

-<span class="sutta-ref">SN 22.29</span> One who seeks reality in perceptions seeks only illusions.
+<span className="sutta-ref">SN 22.29</span> One who seeks reality in perceptions seeks only illusions.
 One who seeks for illusions, I say, is not freed from suffering.

 One who seeks contentment in the will seeks only frustration.
 One who seeks frustration, I say, is not freed from suffering.

 One who seeks eternity in consciousnesses seeks only for the affliction of more rebirth.
 One who seeks for rebirth, I say, is not freed from suffering.

-<span class="sutta-ref">Dhp 146-148</span> Why this laughter, why this joy, when it’s ever burning?<br />
+<span className="sutta-ref">Dhp 146-148</span> Why this laughter, why this joy, when it’s ever burning?<br />
 Shrouded all about in gloom won’t you look for the light?<br />
 Look at this attention-demanding body:<br />
 A mass of irritations, constantly needing support, prone to illness, with nothing stable or lasting.<br />